-- 1. To impart knowledge on various mushrooms and its cultivation techniques to became an entrepreneur. - 2.
-Able to Know how the architecture of mushrooms - 3.
-To know the methods used to cultivate mushroom. - 4.
-Students are able to predict where the mushroom placed in vegetable kingdom - 5.
-Able to cultivate mushrooms from agricultural waste. - 6.
-Students can able to develop latest technologies in mushroom cultivation.
+- 1. Able to Know the architecture of mushrooms - 2.
+To know the methods used to cultivate mushroom. - 3.
+Students are able to predict where the mushroom placed in vegetable kingdom - 4.
+Able to cultivate mushrooms from agricultural waste. - 5.
+Have an idea about packaging and storing. - 6.
+Have understand nutritional value of mushrooms.